Wolfe Creek Fish Habitat Offsetting Project

 Services Provided

-Hatfield provided environmental design input during development of the Wolfe Creek Realignment, developed the FHOP, supported engagement with Indigenous communities, obtained regulatory approvals (Fisheries Act Authorization and Water Licence pursuant to the BC Water Sustainability Act), developed an effectiveness monitoring plan for a period of nine years post-construction of the FHOP, provided designer oversight during construction of the FHOP, and currently undertaking effectiveness monitoring of the FHOP in accordance with the monitoring plan.
+Hatfield provided environmental design input during development of the Wolfe Creek Realignment, developed the FHOP, supported engagement with Indigenous communities, obtained regulatory approvals (Fisheries Act Authorization and Water License pursuant to the BC Water Sustainability Act), developed an effectiveness monitoring plan for a period of nine years post-construction of the FHOP, provided designer oversight during construction of the FHOP, and are currently undertaking effectiveness monitoring of the FHOP in accordance with the monitoring plan.
+It was rewarding to see that success metrics for fish productivity in the FHOP were already achieved in year one post-construction.